Proximity fuze: Pressure

 Some naval mines use pressure fuzes which are able to detect the pressure wave of a ship passing overhead.
 Pressure sensors are usually used in combination with other fuze detonation technologies such as acoustic and magnetic induction.

 During WW2, pressure activated fuzes were developed for sticks (or trains) of bombs to create above ground airbursts.
 The first bomb in the stick was fitted with an impact fuze while the other bombs were fitted with pressure sensitive diaphragm actuated detonators.
 The blast from the first bomb was used to trigger the fuze of the second bomb which would explode above ground and in this turn would detonate the third bomb with the process repeated all the way till the last bomb in the string.
 Due to the forward speed of the bomber, bombs fitted with pressure detonators would all explode at about the same height above ground along a horizontal trajectory.
-This design was used in both the British No44 “Pistol” and the German Rheinmetall-Borsig BAZ 55A fuzes.
+This design was used in both the British No.44 "Pistol" and the German Rheinmetall-Borsig BAZ 55A fuzes.